yousefdev20/E-commerce/README.md

 8. storer.js
 9. validation.js
 ```
-all of those class are invloved methods
+all of these (class)are involved in methods
 ```
-## all class exists in public direction inside js direction
+## all (classes) exists in public direction inside js direction
 1. binder.js
     - constructor
         - to initialize class involved alert statement in class name.